 1.)
 Location, location, location.
 Make sure you are in a quiet and peaceful place where you will be completely undisturbed for at least 20 to 30 minutes.
 When you are ready, sit comfortably and close your eyes.
 Focus your awareness on your breath and connect with your intention to use mala beads.

 2.)
 When you have a specific focus for your meditation using mala beads, see if you can get your focus down to a single sentence, such as “I am love.”
 Or “I radiate unconditional abundance”.
 When you have your phrase, or mantra, you are ready to begin using the malas to repeat.

 3.)
 Hold the malas in your right hand (detailed instructions above) and begin repeating your mantra, either out loud or quietly, to yourself, until you have completed the rotation of the malas in your hand.
 When you are done, take several deep breaths and slowly open your eyes, bringing your awareness back into the room.

-We hope you enjoyed our thorough guide to mala necklaces.
-We wish you the best of luck on your search to find the right set (or even sets!) of mala beads to suit your meditation needs.
+I hope you enjoyed my thorough guide to mala necklaces.
+I wish you the best of luck on your search to find the right set (or even sets!) of mala beads to suit your meditation needs.
 May your mala beads bring you joy, healing and balance to your meditation practice and daily lives.

 Thanks in advance for leaving a comment below and please pin and share this article if you find it helpful in any way 🙂